-We make sure the voices of girls and young women inform policy development and change across a range of issues.
-To do this, we respond to consultations and calls for evidence from government departments, parliament, non-governmental organisations, regulators and other charities.
+We make sure the voices of girls and young women inform policy development and change across a range of issues by responding to policy consultations.

 We work with partners and attend forums

-- Children and Young Peoples' Mental Health Coalition - we are part of this coalition of leading organisations from across England along with supporters who are passionate about the mental health and wellbeing of children and young people.
+- Children and Young People's Mental Health Coalition - we're part of this coalition of leading organisations from across England who are passionate about the mental health and wellbeing of children and young people.

-- British Youth Council – we are one of more than 230 member organisations who share a common vision for young people.
-The British Youth Council supports young people to get involved in their communities and in democracy at a local, national and international level.
+- British Youth Council (BYC) – we're one of more than 230 member organisations who share a common vision for young people.
+The BYC supports young people to get involved in their communities and in democracy at a local, national and international level.

-- Fair Education Alliance - we’re part of this coalition of education organisations, charities and businesses who are working to tackle educational inequality and build a fairer education for all.
-By supporting young people’s character, emotional well-being and mental health, we hope to build high aspirations and challenge the barriers girls and young women face.
+- Fair Education Alliance - we’re part of this coalition of organisations working to tackle educational inequality.
+By supporting young people’s emotional well-being, we hope to build high aspirations and challenge the barriers girls and young women face.